alsalafiyyah/alsalafiyyah.github.io/_wahhabism/a-brief-of-the-dawah-salafiyyah.md

 "**And they were commanded not, but that they should worship Allah, and worship none but Him Alone (abstaining from ascribing partners to Him), and perform As-Salat (Iqamat-as-Salat) and give Zakat: and that is the right religion.**" [al-Bayyinah: 5]

 The Prophet made Da'wah to this.
 The Mushriks (those who associate others with Allah in worship) were obsessed with the graves, the dead, statues, stones and trees and invoked them, sought their blessings and cure, and sacrificed and vowed to them.
 The Prophet (peace be upon him) forbade them to do this and informed them that these things could not help or harm.
-He (peace be upon him) taught them that we should dovote our worship to Allah alone, saying: "**Oh my people, say 'La ilaha Illa Allah (None has the right to be worshipped but Allah)' to succeed.'**"
+He (peace be upon him) taught them that we should dovote our worship to Allah alone, saying: "**Oh people, say 'La ilaha Illa Allah (None has the right to be worshipped but Allah)' to succeed.'**" [^1]

 When Allah made the Prophet conquer Makkah after Hijrah (Prophet's migration to Madinah), he (peace be upon him) broke the idols, smashed Al-'Uza, which was a tree that used to be worshiped; He also smashed Manat, a stone which was worshiped, and Al-Lat which was worshiped in Al-Ta'if, He did the same with other idols.
 He sent to the tribes and their chiefs to call them to the Tawhid of Allah, ordering them to abandon worshiping of idols, saints, prophets and angels, for worship should be to devoted to Allah Alone.